In the exceptional site of the Baie des Anges, in the French

-Reminding of the Nice diving board, a lookout point allows a 360° view of the site.
-From an sustainable point of view, the project is also highly ambitious: the STEP will become a positive-energy plant, combining global energy optimization and energy recovery.
+Reminiscent of the diving board in Nice, a lookout allows an educational discovery at 360° of the site.
+The environmental aspect of the project is also very ambitious: the STEP will become a positive energy plant, combining global energy optimization and energy recovery.

 Team